wilkersoh/dayfruit/README.md

 db.posts.aggregate([
   { $match: { "title": "Post One" } }
-]) // return array of poststhat are title "Post One"
+]) // return array of posts that are title "Post One"

 ```